-- The purpose of this protocol is to address the scenario where a 911 response is requested for an interfacility transport and is not intended to supersede existing interfacility transport agency protocols for care. - Follow existing DMEMSMD 911 protocols during transport - All reasonable efforts should be made to accommodate sending physician's destination choice, as specialized care may have already been arranged at the receiving facility, however, transports must be consistent with individual agency and Denver Metro Protocol as well as RETAC Trauma Triage Algorithm. - Per Colorado 6 CCR 1015-3, Chapter 2 Rules Pertaining to EMS Practice and Medical Director Oversight, Section 15 - Interfacility Transport, subsection 15.2 "The transporting EMS provider may decline to transport any patient he or she believes requires a level of care beyond his or her capabilities."
+- The purpose of this protocol is to address the scenario where a 911 response is requested for an interfacility transport and is not intended to supersede existing interfacility transport agency protocols for care. - Follow existing DMEMSMD 911 protocols during transport - All reasonable efforts should be made to accommodate sending physician's destination choice, as specialized care may have already been arranged at the receiving facility, however, transports must be consistent with individual agency and Denver Metro Protocol as well as RETAC Trauma Triage Algorithm. - Per Colorado 6 CCR 1015-3, Chapter 2 "The transporting EMS provider may decline to transport any patient he or she believes requires a level of care beyond his or her capabilities."